pachyderm/docs-content/latest/set-up/enterprise-server/setup.md

    ```
 {{% /notice %}}

-#### values.yaml for a stand-alone Enterprise Server as part of a multi-cluster deployment
+#### values.yaml for a standalone Enterprise Server as part of a multi-cluster deployment

-	Deploying a stand-alone enterprise server requires setting the helm parameter `enterpriseServer.enabled` to `true` and the `pachd.enabled` to `false`.
+Deploying a standalone enterprise server requires setting the helm parameter `enterpriseServer.enabled` to `true` and the `pachd.enabled` to `false`.

 ```yaml
 	enterpriseServer: